- The market for browser-based tax tools is heating up with software and apps from MYOB, Xero, Taxlab, Thomson Reuters and independents.

 MYOB’s plans for MYOB Practice are a little unclear with the news of its pending acquisition of South African competitor, GreatSoft.
 The sale is undergoing approval by the Australian Competition and Consumer Commission.
-(A decision is expected in mid February 2021.)
+(A decision is expected on 22 April 2021.)

 Other competitors in a growing market